neondatabase/website/content/docs/introduction/billing.md

 Neon [paid plans](../introduction/plans#neon-plans) bill for usage based on the following metrics:

-- **Active time**: The total amount of time, measured in hours, that your computes have been active within a given billing period.
+- **Active time**: The amount of time that your computes have been active.
-- **Compute time**: The computing capacity used within a given billing period, measured in Compute Unit (CU) hours.
+- **Compute time**: The amount of computing capacity used per hour.
-- **Project storage**: The total volume of data and history stored in your Neon project, measured in gibibyte hours (GiB-hours).
+- **Project storage**: The volume of data and history stored in your Neon project.
-- **Written data**: The total volume of data written from compute to storage within a given billing period, measured in gibibytes (GiBs)
+- **Written data**: The volume of data written from compute to storage.
-- **Data transfer**: The total volume of data transferred out of Neon (known as "egress") during a given billing period, measured in (GiBs)
+- **Data transfer**: The volume of data transferred out of Neon.

-The following sections provide a detailed explanation of each metric and billing rates.
+The following sections provide a detailed explanation of each metric and the billing rates.
 Billing in Neon is account-based.

 <Admonition type="note">
+_Compute time_ os typically The largest contributor to cost. _Written data_ together with _Data transfer_ usually account for only about 5% of your monthly bill.

-The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
+The **Project storage**, **Written data**, and **Data transfer** metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>

 ## Active time